-There has been a persistent myth in the nutrition and supplementation landscape for decades that a diet high in protein, or too much supplemental protein can damage the kidneys and even lead to kidney failure.
+There has been a myth in the nutrition and supplement landscape for decades that a diet high in protein can damage the kidneys and lead to kidney failure.
+Or protein supplements too.

-I think that this reoccurring link that keeps getting made between high protein diets and kidney damage stems from a few different areas, which I’ll break down below!
+This link that keeps getting made between high protein diets and kidney damage stems from a few areas.
+I will break these down below!

 The kidneys play various roles in the body, primarily in regulating blood and the waste products in it.
 The kidneys also balance water and electrolytes, activate vitamin D, and produce certain hormones.